The Best Type of Car Insurance for Drivers with Disabilities

-Equipment insurance (may also be called “Special Equipment Coverage”).
-This covers and insures all properly installed and disclosed equipment added onto a vehicle.
+- Equipment insurance (may also be called “special equipment coverage”).
+This covers and insures all properly installed and disclosed equipment added to a vehicle.
 Often, this covers lifts but may not cover all specialized equipment or systems.

-Mobility insurance.
-Should a crash or incident occur, this coverage will make sure the driver has a vehicle that can accommodate their disability to utilize as a rental while their vehicle is being repaired or replaced.
+- Mobility insurance.
+Should a crash or incident occur, this coverage will make sure the driver has a rental vehicle that can accommodate their disability while their vehicle is being repaired or replaced.

-Handicapped equipment insurance (sometimes called “Adaptation coverage”).
-This covers any type of change or modification to a vehicle made to enable a disabled person to safely operate a vehicle.
+- Handicapped equipment insurance (sometimes called “adaptation coverage”).
+This covers any type of change or modification made to a vehicle to enable a disabled person to safely operate it.

 Disabled drivers deserve to get the most out of their car insurance.
 Insurance is essential for vehicle owners, but situations do change and some accommodations may be required, which can result in overpayment.
 If you are a driver who is differently abled and want to ensure you get the best car insurance, a few insurance companies specialize in working with disabled persons or have plans and policies in place that can help.